Badgerati/Pode/docs/Hosting/IIS.md

 When you host your server through IIS, Pode can detect this and internally set the server type and endpoints to automatically work with IIS.
 This allows IIS to deal with binding, HTTPS and Certificates, as well as external traffic, etc.

+!!! important
+    This being IIS, it is for Windows only!

 ## Requirements

 To start with you'll need to have IIS (or IIS Express) installed: